Kid Icarus: Of Myth and Monsters

 All these small improvements highlight the important thing about Kid Icarus: Of Myth and Monsters.
 It is a small-scale sequel without any big change to the original game’s formula.
 The game still has the same number of levels, the exact same structure, the same collectable upgrades, the same way to collect those upgrades.
 It’s commendable that they were able to adequately design the game to be brought forward to the Game Boy, but outside of this good work of translating the design of the game for a portable system while designing a sequel, the game has no inventive idea.
 It’s just a sequel.
 Let’s compare it once again to Metroid II, which decided to bring forward the premise and gameplay of the first game, but focused the whole game on the devious idea that Samus Aran was hunting down Metroids to eradicate the species.
 They implemented new concepts to go with their premise, with a counter to indicate how many are left to kill, the creatures transforming before your very eyes, and fun twists on the game’s formula during the game’s last act.

 On Game Boy Essentials, I have tried again and again and again and again to stop people from considering a Game Boy version just a port of a game.
 The resolution, limited colours and portable nature of the Game Boy made it difficult to simply port a title to the console.
 The overwhelming majority of Game Boy games usually called ports are not, since they make fundamental changes to the original game.
 Kid Icarus: Of Myth and Monsters is no different, but boy oh boy does it make my job more difficult.
 An undiscerning person might quickly conclude that both games are but two sides of the same coin.
 Don’t make that mistake.
-Just play the game and see how an attentive developer with a good subcontractor can make a reasonably good game out of what was already an old-fashioned Famicom title in 1991.
+Just play the game and see how an attentive developer with a good subcontractor can make a reasonably good game out of what was already an old-fashioned Famicom title by 1991.

 For my next article, I want to talk about Wave Race, Shigeru Miyamoto’s first foray into Game Boy development that happened the year after this game got released.
 That game started Miyamoto’s EAD division also releasing around one title a year for Game Boy.